mongodb/leafygreen-ui/.changeset/wet-bananas-think.md

 - updated dark mode placeholder text color

 #### `onKeyDown` bug fix
-Previously, if searchbox element had focus and was disabled, user could press keys to open menu element.
+Previously, if searchbox element had focus and was disabled, user could press keys which would trigger opening the menu element.

-Now, if searchbox element has focus and is disabled, it will correctly return early `onKeyDown`.
+Now, if searchbox element has focus and is disabled, user can press keys, and they will not trigger any `onKeyDown` logic.